About

 Since then, I’ve worked in community mental health and served as a clinical supervisor in a primary care mental health clinic.

 My experience has included therapy with all ages and lots of different reasons for seeking help.
-Now I focus on children, teens, and families because that’s where the most important changes happen.

 My life when I’m not doing therapy . . .